citizenfx/fivem-docs/content/docs/client-manual/citizenfx.md

 Setting this to `EnableFullMemoryDump=1` will enable Full Memory dumps which is useful for diagnosing game crashes.

-These dumps are typically very large (anywhere from 1-10gb), if you have these enabled make sure to clean then out from time to time.
+These dumps are typically very large (anywhere from 1-10gb).
+If you have these enabled make sure to clean them out from time to time.

 You can read more about this [here](https://forum.cfx.re/t/enabling-and-uploading-full-client-dumps/1138940).